plucky1812/basic-calculator-using-python/README.md

 # basic-calculator-using-python
 This is a simple calculator application built using Python.
-It performs basic arithmetic operations including addition, subtraction, multiplication, and division, as well as advanced functions like square and cube calculations.
+It performs basic arithmetic operations including addition, subtraction, multiplication, and division, as well as advanced functions like square and cube calculations. <br>
 # Features
-Addition: Adds two numbers. \n
+Addition: Adds two numbers. <br>
-Subtraction: Subtracts one number from another.
+Subtraction: Subtracts one number from another. <br>
-Multiplication: Multiplies two numbers.
+Multiplication: Multiplies two numbers. <br>
-Division: Divides one number by another.
+Division: Divides one number by another. <br>
-Square: Calculates the square of a number.
+Square: Calculates the square of a number. <br>
-Cube: Calculates the cube of a number.
+Cube: Calculates the cube of a number. <br> <br>
 # Requirements
 Python 3.x